About OUR IMPRINT ORPHAN PAPER

 WRITING THAT DOESN’T FIT. . . .

 We all have the same day job: Bulldozing landfills of bullshit.
 That’s why the printing presses turn on at night.
-There’s a single ON switch, just one, and we’re not unionized so we don’t have to get someone’s permission to throw it.
-Someone flicks it, you hear a whir then the fluorescent lighting sputters and begins to hum.
-The presses make a kuh-chunk kuh-chunk kuh chunk sound and all night long maniacal laughter echoes through Orphan Paper’s back rooms and out into the always rain spattered back alley.
+There’s a single ON switch, just that one, and we’re not unionized so we don’t have to get someone’s permission to throw it.
+After midnight, you hear the whir.
+Fluorescent lighting sputters and begins to hum.
+The presses make that kuh-chunk kuh-chunk kuh chunk sound.
+All night long maniacal laughter echoes through Orphan Paper’s back rooms, out into the always rain spattered back alley behind our factory.

 We’re hard working.
 Our team of editors don’t use the rest room.
 For one, we don’t have one.
 But the issue is: after coming back from their day jobs, none of them have time for that.
 They’re so committed they pee and poop in their pants and keep right on working.
 That’s one of the reasons they sneer.
 Doing their business in their pants is nasty and contrary and smells and makes them hard on the inside.
 Our editors sneer for no reason whatsoever.
 They’ll sneer at whatever you send them, whether its good or bad.